3/3/20 By DAN ULLOA

 Maria McFarland Sánchez-Moreno, the Executive Director of the Drug Policy Alliance (DPA) spoke at Princeton University yesterday to kick off their chapter of Students for Sensible Drug Policy (SSDP).

-Dr. David Nathan of Doctors for Cannabis Regulation introduced Sanchez-Moreno.
+Dr. David Nathan of Doctors for Cannabis Regulation (DFCR) introduced Sanchez-Moreno.

 “I’m excited to see young people join our movement,” Sanchez-Moreno said.
 About 30 students attended the meeting.
 Chris Flores is Co-President of the Princeton SSDP with Aydan Cilak.
 They will be leading efforts to spread awareness and mobilizing students on campus.